covscript/covscript/docs/Asynchronous.md

 **C++ functions only.** For thread safety, `future.create` with a callable argument requires a native (C++) function.
 CovScript functions cannot run on background threads because the interpreter state is not thread-safe.
 To run CovScript code asynchronously, use `fiber.create` + `future.create(fiber)`.

 Passing a non-native callable causes `future.create` to throw `"Async future can only be created from native functions"`.
-If the first argument is neither a fiber nor a callable, it throws `"The target value is not callable or fiber"`.
+If the first argument is neither a fiber nor a callable, it throws `"Invalid call to 'future.create', the first argument must be a fiber or a callable object"`.

+**The native-only guard covers only the direct callable.** A native function running on a worker thread must not interact with the CovScript runtime in any way: it must not call CovScript functions — directly, or indirectly through callables passed in its arguments (for example by invoking them via `invoke`/CNI) — and must not read or modify any runtime state (domains, the value stack, constants, and so on).
+Passing a CovScript callable as an argument and executing it on the worker thread is an unsupported usage and results in undefined behaviour (including data races on shared runtime state).
+If runtime interaction is required, run the work in a separate process instead.

 ### Consuming Futures